Chart Color Schemes

 Hallam's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Hallam residents show relatively positive health outcomes, with low prevalence of common conditions among the general population, but higher than national averages for older, at-risk cohorts.
-Private health cover is extremely low, at approximately 46% (5,580 people), compared to Greater Melbourne's 53.6%.
-Nationally, it stands at 55.3%.
+Hallam residents have a relatively positive health profile with low prevalence of common conditions among the general population, although this is higher than the national average for older, at-risk cohorts.
+Private health cover stands at approximately 46% (5,580 people), compared to Greater Melbourne's 53.6%.
+Nationally, it averages 55.3%.

-The most prevalent conditions are arthritis and mental health issues, affecting 6.8% and 6.7% respectively, with 71.9% reporting no medical ailments.
-This compares to 72.0% in Greater Melbourne.
-Hallam has a higher proportion of seniors, at 17.6% (2,124 people), compared to Greater Melbourne's 15.7%.
-Seniors' health outcomes require more attention than the broader population.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 6.8% and 6.7% of residents respectively.
+71.9% claim to be free from medical ailments, similar to Greater Melbourne's 72.0%.
+Hallam has a higher proportion of seniors aged 65 and over at 17.6% (2,124 people), compared to Greater Melbourne's 15.7%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health